46P/Wirtanen: Exploration proposals

 In December 2018, comet 46P/Wirtanen passed within 11.6 million kilometres of the Earth.

 Radar image of 46P/Wirtanen imaged by the Arecibo Observatory in 2018.

 The comet was the target for the proposed Comet Hopper mission, which reached the finalist stage in the NASA Discovery program.
 It was one of only three missions in that selection to have a more detailed study.
 The selection process was ultimately won in 2012 by the InSight mission, a Mars lander.
 The Comet Hopper was designed to use the ASRG, the Advanced Stirling Radioisotope Generator.

-The Comet Hopper mission, if it were selected, would have had multiple science goals over the 7.3 years of its nominal lifetime.
-At roughly 4.5 AU the spacecraft would rendezvous with Comet Wirtanen and begin to map the spatial heterogeneity of surface solids as well as gas and dust emissions from the coma - the nebulous envelope around the nucleus of a comet.
+The Comet Hopper mission, had it been selected, would have had multiple science goals over the 7.3 years of its nominal lifetime.
+At roughly 4.5 AU, the spacecraft would rendezvous with Comet Wirtanen and begin to map the spatial heterogeneity of surface solids as well as gas and dust emissions from within its coma.
 The remote mapping would also allow for any nucleus structure, geologic processes, and coma mechanisms to be determined.
 After arriving at the comet, the spacecraft would approach and land, then subsequently hop to other locations on the comet.
 As the comet approached the Sun, the spacecraft would land and hop multiple times.
 The final landing would occur at 1.5 AU.
 As the comet approached the Sun and became more active, the spacecraft would be able to record surface changes.

 Also, 46P/Wirtanen was the original destination of the European Space Agency's Rosetta spacecraft mission, but launch delays meant that the comet was no longer easily reachable and another periodic comet, 67P/Churyumov–Gerasimenko, was chosen as the mission's target instead.